anton2920/alef-plan9port/README.md

 What's not that simple, however, is porting it to `amd64`.
 That would require writing an architecture-specific portion of a compiler and also porting `6l(1)` and `6a(1)` from Plan 9, although latter is not that difficult.

 Also not the entire standard library is ported.
 Currently it's work in progress.
-Some functions may not work, some may be absent and some are explicitly call `werrstr("not implemented")`.
+Some functions may not work, some may be absent and some are explicitly calling `werrstr("not implemented");`.

 ## Documentation